Academic Achievement

 In comparison to the state average and top decile benchmark, PRSD students are performing at high levels on the PSSA and Keystone Exams.

-- PRSD students performed in the top decile in all three Keystone Exam tested areas (consistent with 2023 results).
+- Pine-Richland students performed in the top decile in all three Keystone Exam-tested areas, consistent with prior years.

-- PRSD students met or exceeded the PVAAS growth standard in seven of twelve PSSA tested areas (increase from 2023 results).
+- Pine-Richland students met or exceeded the PVAAS growth standard in eight of 10 PSSA-tested areas.
+This is an increase from 2024’s results.

-- PRSD students met or exceeded the PVAAS growth standard in all three Keystone Exam tested areas (consistent with 2023 results).
+- Pine-Richland students met or exceeded the PVAAS growth standard in all three Keystone Exam-tested areas, consistent with 2024 results.

-For both the PSSA and Keystone Exams, PRSD students in special education with an IEP at levels similar to the state proficiency average of general education students.
+- On both the PSSA and Keystone Exams, Pine-Richland students in special education with an IEP performed at levels much higher than the state proficiency average of special education students, and in some cases, more akin to the general population's proficiency average.

-For both the PSSA and Keystone Exams, PRSD students who are economically disadvantaged scored at or above the state proficiency average of general education students in almost all tests.
+- On both the PSSA and Keystone Exams, Pine-Richland students who are economically disadvantaged exceeded the state proficiency average scores of all tested students in all tests.

 Targets for Achievement and Growth